EvoIgroup/evoigroup.github.io/content/en/blog/releases/higher/Higher-order-Knowledge-Transfer-for-Dynamic-Community-Detection-with-Great-Changes.md

 title: "Higher-order Knowledge Transfer for Dynamic Community Detection with Great Changes"
 linkTitle: "One Paper accepted by IEEE TEVC"
 author: Huixin Ma, Kai Wu, Handing Wang, and Jing Liu
-description: >
-  Recently, we have one paper entitle "Higher-order Knowledge Transfer for Dynamic Community Detection with Great Changes" accepted by the IEEE TEVC.
+description: >"Recently, we have one paper entitle "Higher-order Knowledge Transfer for Dynamic Community Detection with Great Changes" accepted by the IEEE TEVC."
 Tags: ["OP-TO"]
 ---